hadartayar/Phishing-simulator/README.md

 A demo-only CRUD app to create phishing **templates**, manage **recipients**, and build/launch **campaigns** with basic open/click/report tracking.

 > ⚠️ For learning purposes only.
-Do not use to send real emails.
+Not sending real emails.

 ## Project Structure